 New York State’s Microgrid Development Incentives

-- The readiness and adequacy of microgrids to operate in emergency situations.
+- The readiness and adequacy of microgrids to operate in emergency situations; and

 A key issue is whether microgrids will be regulated as utilities, or “providers of last resort,” under New York State law.
 These regulatory implications could present insurmountable barriers to a microgrid’s development.
 However, there is precedent that a microgrid can avoid utility-level regulation even if it serves multiple unaffiliated users as long as the users are located at or near the project site and the project uses certain technologies, such as CHP, allowing it to be considered a “qualifying facility.”